EpicKor.Korea, explained.

 Subway transfers, academy schedules, office towers, delivery scooters, cafe queues, university deadlines, group chats, late dinners, and weekend errands all keep the city in motion.
 Even leisure can feel scheduled.
 People do not simply "hang out."
 They book a table, pick a cafe, queue for a pop-up, reserve a screen golf room, check the subway time, and take the last train home.

-That is what makes a nap competition funny.
+That is what makes a space-out competition funny.
 It borrows the language of performance and applies it to doing nothing.
 You are not just resting.
 You are competing at rest.
-In a country that can turn almost anything into a ranking, even sleep becomes measurable.
+In a country that can turn almost anything into a ranking, even stillness becomes measurable.

 The joke works because it is affectionate and uncomfortable at the same time.